mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 ## Conclusion

-Script would take care of all common issues of Wordpress installation, such as : Directory & User Permission , Redirection/Rewrite rules, .htaccess ,etc.
+The script would take care of all common issues of Wordpress installation, such as Directory & User Permission, Redirection/Rewrite rules, .htaccess, etc.

-Script would create an individual directory for each domain name such as : /var/www/html/YourDomainName
+The script would create an individual directory for each domain name such as/var/www/html/YourDomainName

-And it would also create an individual host file for each domain name such as : /etc/apache2/sites-available/YourDomainName.conf
+Moreover, it would also create an individual host file for each domain name such as/etc/apache2/sites-available/YourDomainName.conf

 That offers you to add the unlimited number of websites in your Server.

-SSL for your domain name would be automatically renewed by the CertBOT.
+The Certbot would automatically renew SSL for your domain name.
 So you don't have to worry about that thing too.

 ## Reference